Chicago Medical Malpractice Lawyer

 Requirements for a Successful Medical Malpractice Lawsuit

-For a healthcare provider to be held liable for injuries or fatalities, four elements must exist.
+For a health care provider to be held liable for injuries or fatalities, four elements must exist.

 Duty of Care:

-Your medical malpractice attorney must show that the medical professional or facility owed a duty of care to the victim.
+Your malpractice attorney must show that the medical professional or facility owed a duty of care to the victim.
 This is typically established by showing the existence of a provider-patient relationship.

 Causation: